ericallam/docrails/guides/source/configuring.md

 Can be used to alter the way ffmpeg generates video preview images.

-By default, this is defined as:
+With `config.load_defaults 7.0`, the default is:

 ```ruby
 config.active_storage.video_preview_arguments = "-vf 'select=eq(n\\,0)+eq(key\\,1)+gt(scene\\,0.015),loop=loop=-1:size=2,trim=start_frame=1' -frames:v 1 -f image2"
 ```

+Which has the following behavior:

 1. `select=eq(n\,0)+eq(key\,1)+gt(scene\,0.015)`: Select the first video frame, plus keyframes, plus frames that meet the scene change threshold.
-2. `loop=loop=-1:size=2,trim=start_frame=1`: To use the first video frame as a fallback when no other frames meet the criteria, loop the first (one or) two selected frames, then drop the first looped frame.
+2. `loop=loop=-1:size=2,trim=start_frame=1`: Use the first video frame as a fallback when no other frames meet the criteria by looping the first (one or) two selected frames, then dropping the first looped frame.

 #### `config.active_storage.multiple_file_field_include_hidden`